When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Results

 \subsection{Nearly Half of Occupational Tasks Are Monotonic (42\%)}

-To test whether monotonicity prevalence extends beyond enterprise workflows, we classify 13,417 core task statements from the O*NET 29.1 occupational database \cite{onet2024} spanning 22 SOC major groups (Figure~\ref{fig:onet}).
+To test whether monotonicity prevalence extends beyond enterprise workflows, we apply a calibrated LLM classifier ($\kappa \geq 0.88$ against author labels on APQC; see Materials and Methods) to 13,417 core task statements from the O*NET 29.1 occupational database \cite{onet2024} spanning 22 SOC major groups (Figure~\ref{fig:onet}).
 Of these, 5,564 (41.5\%, 95\% CI [40.6, 42.3]) are monotonic.
 The rate is lower than APQC's 74\%, which reflects the difference between team-level workflows (APQC) and individual work activities (O*NET).
-APQC processes decompose naturally into multi-agent sub-tasks, while O*NET tasks describe what a single worker does.
-The O*NET classification characterizes the inherent coordination structure of each task under multi-agent decomposition.
+APQC processes decompose naturally into multi-agent sub-tasks, whereas O*NET tasks describe what a single worker does.
+The O*NET classification therefore characterizes the inferred coordination structure of each task under multi-agent decomposition.

 Figure~\ref{fig:onet} shows the breakdown by SOC group.
-Monotonic tasks appear in every group, from Life and Physical Science (52\%) to Management (32\%).
+Monotonic tasks appear in every group, from Life, Physical, and Social Science (52\%) to Management (32\%).
 Groups dominated by independent observation and analysis (sciences, sales, healthcare support) rank highest, while Management ranks lowest because it concentrates resource allocation, staffing, and cross-unit negotiation.
-Full per-group results with 95\% Wilson confidence intervals appear in SI Table S3.
-The scope of coordination avoidance thus extends well beyond enterprise workflows to the broader occupational landscape.
+Full per-group results with 95\% Wilson confidence intervals appear in SI Table S4.
+Under this decomposition, the scope for coordination avoidance extends beyond enterprise workflows to the broader occupational landscape.